matteopic/arkham-editor/README.md

 How to use it
 -------------

+Launch Arkham Editor at the following URL: https://matteopic.github.io/arkham-editor/

-Type your text on the left side, use the buttons above to insert appropriate formatting code.
+Type your text on the left side, use the buttons on top to insert appropriate formatting code.
-When you are happy with the result shown below, yuo can copy the result on the right and paste to contribute the arkham projects.
+When you are happy with the result shown in the bottom, you can copy the result on the right and paste as JSON string.
-You can also copy text from the projects and paste it on the right area to edit it in comfortable way.
+You can copy also some text from the projects and paste it on the right area, so you can edit it in comfortable way.

 Samples
 -------